 Day 4: Cascais or Quinta de Sant’Ana

 If you have time for a fourth day in Lisbon, I’d recommend either spending time exploring Lisbon or taking another day trip.
-If you want to just relax, enjoy more time strolling the small streets and boutiques in Lisbon.
+If you want to just relax, enjoy more time strolling the small streets, historic sites, and boutiques in Lisbon.
 Otherwise, I’d recommend taking a food tour with Devour Tours.
-If you want to learn a little more about Lisbon’s history, take a walking tour with Inside Lisbon.
+If you want to learn a little more about Lisbon’s historical landmarks, take a walking tour with Inside Lisbon.

 However, this is also a great opportunity for another day trip.
-In warm weather, take a trip out to Cascais.
+In warm weather, a popular spot is Cascais.
 This seaside holiday town has a beach, walking or bike paths along the coast, and a charming downtown with tourist shops, restaurants, and bars.
 A fun spot for sundowners is the rooftop at Cafe Galeria House of Wonders.
 You could also visit Praia das Maçãs (Apple Beach), another popular beach, but it is a little further north than Cascais and puts you a bit further away from Lisbon.

 If you prefer something a bit more culturally immersive, plan a visit to Quinta de Sant’Ana.
 This family wine estate is a popular wedding venue, but they also offer special experiences like wine tasting, vineyard tours, Portuguese bread making, and even a flower arranging workshop using clippings from the farm’s own flower fields.

 Day 5: Douro River Valley